 We can get the root space using Algorithm~\ref{alg:ge}, and we can also use it in KK decoding to reduce the received vector to an $n$-RRE form.
-But Algorithm~\ref{alg:ge} only provides $\bm{\hat{E}}'$, we need to extend it to obtain $\bm{\hat{L}}'$, as in Algorithm~\ref{alg:ege}.
+However, Algorithm~\ref{alg:ge} only produces $\bm{\hat{E}}'$.
+We extend it to Algorithm~\ref{alg:ege} below so as to obtain $\bm{\hat{L}}'$ simultaneously.

 In Algorithm~\ref{alg:ege}, we incorporate the extraction of $\bm{\hat{L}}'$, $\bm{\hat{E}}'$, and $\bm{r}'$ into Gaussian elimination.
-So our architecture has the same worst-case latency as Algorithm~\ref{alg:ge} and requires no extra cycles to extract $\bm{\hat{L}}$ out of the $n$-RRE form.
+Our architecture has the same worst-case latency as Algorithm~\ref{alg:ge} and requires no extra cycles to extract $\bm{\hat{L}}$ out of the $n$-RRE form.
 Hence the throughput also remains the same.

-Algorithm~\ref{alg:ge} is implemented by the regular architecture shown in Fig.~\ref{fig:gaussian}, which is a two-dimensional array of $m\times 2m$ processing elements ($\GE$'s); The leftmost $m$ columns of processing elements correspond to $\bm{M}$, and the rightmost $m$ columns $\bm{B}$.
-Algorithm~\ref{alg:ege} can be implemented with the same architecture with $N\times (n+m)$ $\GE$'s; The leftmost $n$ columns of processing elements correspond to $\bm{\hat{A}}$, and the rightmost $m$ columns $\bm{y}$.
+Algorithm~\ref{alg:ge} is implemented by the regular architecture shown in Fig.~\ref{fig:gaussian}, which is a two-dimensional array of $m\times 2m$ processing elements ($\GE$'s).
+The leftmost $m$ columns of processing elements correspond to $\bm{M}$, and the rightmost $m$ columns $\bm{B}$.
+Algorithm~\ref{alg:ege} can be implemented with the same architecture with $N\times (n+m)$ $\GE$'s.
+The leftmost $n$ columns of processing elements correspond to $\bm{\hat{A}}$, and the rightmost $m$ columns $\bm{y}$.
 The elements for $\bm{\hat{L}}'$ are omitted in the figure.
 The circuitry of the processing element $\GE$ is shown in Fig.~\ref{fig:ge}.
-For row $i$, the control signal $\ct_i$ for row $i$ chooses from five inputs based on the operation: keeping the value, $\shiftleft$, $\eliminate$ (or $\reduce$), and $\shiftup$ (using the first row or the next row).
+The control signal $\ct_i$ for row $i$ chooses from five inputs based on the operation: keeping the value, $\shiftleft$, $\eliminate$ (or $\reduce$), and $\shiftup$ (using the first row or the next row).